Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Bible College trains you to think carefully and critically about theological and practical matters.
 You learn to study Scripture in its original languages and historical contexts, interpret texts responsibly, and apply truths appropriately.

 You examine complex theological questions—predestination and free will, the problem of evil, spiritual gifts, end times—and develop sound convictions rooted in careful exegesis rather than preference or tradition.
+Paul instructed Titus to be able both to "give instruction in sound doctrine" and to "rebuke those who contradict it" (Titus 1:9).

-5. Leadership Rooted in Christ-Like Character
+4. Leadership Rooted in Christ-Like Character

 In the secular marketplace, leadership is often defined by power, charisma, or strategic manipulation.
 In contrast, Bible college teaches that Christian leadership begins with character.
 We believe that your "public" influence can never safely exceed your "private" walk with God.

-6. The Model of Servant Leadership
+5. The Model of Servant Leadership

 Perhaps the most counter-cultural skill taught in Bible college is servant leadership.
 Drawing from the life of Jesus, who "did not come to be served, but to serve" (Mark 10:45), students are trained to view leadership as a position of stewardship rather than one of status.

 This shift in mindset changes how a graduate manages a team, leads a church, or runs a business.
 Instead of demanding service, the trained leader looks for ways to empower others.
 This model builds high levels of trust and loyalty, creating healthy communities where people flourish.
-Servant leadership is the most effective way to influence others for the Kingdom, as it mirrors the very heart of the Gospel.

-7. Developing Decision-Making and Problem-Solving Abilities
+6. Developing Decision-Making and Problem-Solving Abilities

 Ministry constantly presents complex decisions and problems requiring wisdom, discernment, and practical judgment.
 Bible College trains you in decision-making frameworks that integrate biblical principles, theological reflection, practical wisdom, and dependence on the Holy Spirit's guidance.